 As an insurer ALPI dac is impacted by the COVID-19 pandemic through its life protection products as a result of increased mortality and income protection and critical illness products as a result of increased morbidity.
-The Company's balance sheet exposure has been reviewed and actions were taken in 2020 to further reduce the sensitivity to economic shocks.
-The Company has a robust capital and liquidity position.
 We have monitored the impact of COVID-19 in terms of claims and the net impact has been relatively modest i.e. increases in claims in some lines of business offset by reduced claims in other areas.